 Despite alcoholism being as prevalent as it is, only about 6.5 percent of adults suffering from alcoholism obtained professional treatment in 2017.
 Rates of inpatient alcohol rehab admissions still remain low today, even though more and more people are in need of help in the Michigan area.

 Do I Need Inpatient Alcohol Rehab?

-Many individuals who deny the severity of their alcoholism can benefit most from an inpatient alcohol rehab.
+Many individuals who deny the severity of their condition can benefit most from checking into an inpatient alcohol rehab facility.

 Signs of Alcoholism

-There are several different signs of alcoholism.
+There are several different signs and symptoms that indicate problematic drinking.
 Many of which are so blatantly obvious that they are overlooked by both the drinker and their loved ones.
-If your drinking patterns are synonymous with the following, reaching out for help is the most important thing you can do for yourself:
+If your drinking patterns are synonymous with the any of the following, reaching out for help is the most important thing you can do for yourself:

 - Drinking in excess despite telling yourself you weren’t going to drink much

 - Feeling like you cannot function without alcohol

 - Experiencing withdrawal symptoms when unable to drink